LICHEN COMPOUNDS AND DYES

 Hypericin is an un-chlorinated version of the above compounds, but is a yellow pigment rather than a purple pigment and is found in all St. John's-worts.

-RhodoCladonic Acid is a NapthoQuinoneFuran and is the scarlet-red pigment found in the red tips of the apothecia of many Cladonia species of lichen such as
+RhodoCladonic Acid is a NapthoQuinoneFuran and is the scarlet-red pigment found in the red or pink tips of the apothecia of many Cladonia species of lichen such as

 XANTHONES and ERGOCHROMES